 Poppy Penhaul Smith

 Hey, my name is Poppy.
-I have just finished A Levels and started my gap year.
+I am currently taking a gap year.
 My favourite past times include various sports, art, music and generally most things fun!
 The reason I’m writing a blog is because I have Cystic Fibrosis and want to prove to people that you really can do anything, even if there are some pretty huge obstacles in the way!

 For those of you that don't know, Cystic Fibrosis is a disease that attacks the digestive system and slowly shuts down the lungs.
 People with CF generally don’t look ill or diseased, you’d walk past us in the street and not think twice.
 CF isn’t contagious, it’s a genetic disorder which you can only inherit through your parents genes, but there is no cure.
 Or at least not yet.